juju/juju/doc/design/juju-api-design-specification.md

 - `RequestMethod(ParameterType) (ResultType, error)`
 - `RequestMethod(ParameterType) error`

-Both, `ParameterType` and `ResultType` have to be structs.
+Both `ParameterType` and `ResultType` have to be structs.
 Possible results and errors are marshaled again to JSON and wrapped into an envelope containing also the request identifier.